ishaan007/woah_emnlp_2020/README.md

 - Sarah Ita Levitan (Postdoctorate, Columbia CS)

 ## Overview
 In this repository, we have included core code components used to fetch tweet threads potentially containing hate speech from Twitter archive data.
+The primary heuristics currently used to fetch this data are:
+- Get threads containing blocked and muted users from the target's Twitter archive
+- Get threads containing subtweets (mention of real name, but not of username) from the Twitter Search API

 ## Structure
 `driver.py`: Main driver script for scraping data from Twitter archive and Twitter Search API